nddpj00/toolshare/TESTING.md

 - I opted to **manually** test my site.
 The reasons are -

     1. As the sole developer I can quickly carry out tests as I go and can obtain immediate results from the test.
-    2. As the main purpose of the site is to learn about Full Stack Frameworkds, show understanding and gain a qualification; and won't need to be maintained in the long term, I felt the time it would take to build an automated testing process was unnecessary on this occasion.
+    2. As the main purpose of the site is to learn about Full Stack Frameworks, show understanding and gain a qualification; and won't need to be maintained in the long term, I felt the time it would take to build an automated testing process was unnecessary on this occasion.
 In a real-world situation, the use of a test framework, especially Django's in-built testing framework would be invaluable to ensure the continuous integrity of the site.
     3. UX testing.
 Important to the overall usability of the site and can only be carried out via manual testing.
 Automated testing lacks human observation and cognitive abilities.

 - Reasons why I would use Automated Testing in the future for other projects.